-The Export Control Office convenes a monthly meeting with Group companies.
+The Export Control Office convenes meetings with Group companies.
 Besides providing information on relevant international situations and regulatory trends, or advices on specific issues, this meeting also provides a forum for exchanging related information and opinions.
 Key Group companies provide guidance on export controls and related support to Group companies they supervise.

 Furthermore, in order to fortify our support for overseas Group companies, we held an export control workshop targeted at local staff working in export control.

 Toshiba Group regards all information, such as personal data, customer information, management information, technical and production information handled during the course of business activities, as its important assets and adopts a policy to manage all corporate information as confidential information and to ensure that the information is not inappropriately disclosed, leaked or used.
 In view of this, Toshiba has a fundamental policy "to manage and protect such information assets properly, with top priority on compliance."
 The policy is stipulated in the chapter "Corporate Information and Company Assets" of the Standards of Conduct for Toshiba Group, and managerial and employee awareness on the same is encouraged.

 In response to regulatory changes and changes in the social environment, Toshiba revises the related rules on an ongoing basis so as to rigorously manage its information security.

 Addressing information security as a management priority, Toshiba appointed the Chief Information Security Officer (CISO) and each corporate staff division and Toshiba Group company has established, under the supervision of the CISO, an information security management structure.